-We have a rich, 160-year tradition of empowering students at our women’s college.
-Today, we offer a personalized, liberal arts education for undergraduate women and flexible, specialized programs for co-ed undergraduate and graduate students.
+We have a rich, 167-year tradition of empowering students at our college.
+Today, we offer a personalized, liberal arts education for undergraduate women and men and flexible, specialized programs for our graduate students.

 Many of our campus traditions are more than 100-years old but some are recent updates and others date back to the founding of the college.
 Our combination of innovation and history make our traditions meaningful to our students, faculty, staff, and alums.

 - Big Sister & Little Sister Program

 The Big Sister & Little Sister Program was established to create meaningful relationships between first-year students and members of the junior class.

 The Christmas Tree lighting officially begins the holiday season on campus.
 Students, faculty, staff, alums, and guests gather around the Columns and enjoy Christmas carols and fellowship around the official College Christmas tree.

 One of Columbia College oldest traditions is the presentation of a Bible to each graduating senior, personally signed by members of Columbia College’s faculty and staff.
 Autographing the Bibles has been not only a meaningful activity for members of the Columbia College community, but also an enjoyable social occasion.